Ryan Coisson: Building Wealth and Managing Risk

 03:06.30 – Ryan Coisson

 But in my opinion the most important thing is your earning power.
-Um, we believe you know, kind of in my philosophy of investing is if you’re especially if you’re an entrepreneur focus your business.
+We believe, kind of in my philosophy of investing is if you’re especially if you’re an entrepreneur focus your business.
 That’s you’re taking so much risk in your business already focusing your investment portfolio on.
-Doing things that are far less risky and those that are risky may be in the cryptocurrency space and we can define Risky as volatile.
+Doing things that are far less risky and those that are risky may be in the cryptocurrency space and we can define risky as volatile.
 In this case, make sure you have a plan of how you’ll potentially manage that right?
 So we can go into a whole rabbit hole here on this and I think that.
-Again, the overarching premise that I would always encourage folks is where you get your financial cues from um for many people it could be their parents.
+Again, the overarching premise that I would always encourage folks is where you get your financial cues from many people it could be their parents.
 It could be friends.
-It could be extended family members Maybe a book or 2 that they’ve read could even be a financial advisor right.
+It could be extended family members.
+Maybe a book or 2 that they’ve read could even be a financial advisor right.

 Financial Advisors can be fantastic.
 They can be expensive if you do go that route you want to make sure you find somebody with a fiduciary responsibility.
-Not just like a general salesperson but have an actual plan where you’re getting those financial cues from and a trajectory of like well where am I trying to go.
-And said period of time I think one of the traps that that you had fallen into is um, this exuberance for the asset class and kind of on the other side.
+Not just like a general salesperson, but have an actual plan where you’re getting those financial cues from and a trajectory of like, where am I trying to go.
+And said period of time I think one of the traps that you had fallen into is this exuberance for the asset class and kind of on the other side.
 What might be driving that currency debasement?
-You know, ah greater economic troubles all of these sort of things.
-Um, and a lot of that is true, but sometimes the story you’re following is going to have a lot of rocky roads in it and if you can’t survive those bumps especially you know, kind of between the ears which is the most important thing as an investor and Trader especially um.
-It’s going to be very very difficult for you to operate your business successfully as well.
+Greater economic troubles all of these sort of things.
+And a lot of that is true, but sometimes the story you’re following is going to have a lot of rocky roads in it and if you can’t survive those bumps especially, kind of between the ears which is the most important thing as an investor and trader especially it’s going to be very difficult for you to operate your business successfully as well.

 05:03.23 – Brian David Crane

-Um, super well said?
-Yeah, super well said.
-So there’s 2 threads in that one one is that like in my business or in your business.
-Um I have a modicum of control right? like I have the ability to fire hire.
-Deploy capital change strategies to Xy and z as opposed to being a passive investor in something like bitcoin or a DeFi protocol or whatnot where um yeah I just don’t really have any I’m I’m purely like a spectator or retail in that sense right?
+Super well said.
+So there’s 2 threads in that one is that like in my business or in your business, I have a modicum of control right?
+I have the ability to fire hire.
+Deploy capital change strategies to x y and z as opposed to being a passive investor in something like bitcoin or a DeFi protocol, or whatnot where I just don’t really have any… I’m purely like a spectator or retail in that sense right?

 05:32.26 – Ryan Coisson